Clear Your Ears: Best Practices on How to Unclog Ears Safely and Effectively

 Decongestants and Sprays

 Nasal Sprays and Decongestants: Over-the-counter nasal sprays and oral decongestants can be highly effective, particularly if you’re experiencing nasal or sinus congestion.
 They're also useful when flying, as they can prevent the ears from becoming clogged.
+However, be aware that these may not be suitable if an ear infection is present, in which case alternative treatments might be necessary.

 Employ these techniques with care, and consider consulting with a healthcare professional if symptoms persist or worsen.
+By addressing both the immediate discomfort and underlying causes, you can find relief and prevent future occurrences.

 The Gentle Art of the Valsalva Maneuver